 Detailed information regarding course specific entry requirements can be found in the Sixth Form Prospectus which should be consulted before making a formal application.
-This can be viewed on the College website.

 For all courses, students must meet subject specific entry requirements as outlined in our Prospectus.

-Burnside Business and Enterprise College open Evening is to be held on Wednesday 27th November 2013.
+Please be aware that all students should have achieved 5 GCSE's at A - C, including Maths and English.

 Applications must be made on the Sixth Form Application Form which can be obtained from the college.
 The Sixth Form Prospectus is also available for collection in electronic format or via the college website, which details the academic entry requirements for admission to individual courses.
-Completed forms must be returned to the College by Monday 24th February 2014.
-All queries surrounding entry to the Sixth Form should be directed to MrW Hedley. w.hedley@burnsidecollege.org.uk
+Completed forms must be returned to the college by Monday 23 February 2015.

+All queries surrounding entry to the Sixth Form should be directed to Mr W Hedley. w.hedley@burnsidecollege.org.uk